icornelius/icornelius.github.io/_pages/about.md

 I am currently engaged in two large projects: a digital documentary edition of the text of *Piers Plowman* in New Haven, Beinecke Library, Takamiya MS 23, and an [on-line repository of medieval manuscript materials](https://peripheralmss.org/) held in smaller institutional collections in the American Midwest.
-The digital edition is a collaboration with James Eric Ensley and intended for the [*Piers Plowman* Electronic Archive](http://piers.chass.ncsu.edu/).
+The digital edition is a collaboration with James Eric Ensley and Paul A. Broyles and intended for the [*Piers Plowman Electronic Archive*](http://piers.chass.ncsu.edu/).
 The on-line repository is a collaboration with Sarah Noonan, Elizabeth Hebbard, and Michelle Dalmau, funded by a three-year grant from the Council on Library and Information Resources.

 At Loyola I regularly teach an introduction to literary reading and a first-year interdisciplinary humanities survey (antiquity and Middle Ages), plus upper-division courses in medieval English and European literature.